philiplinden/buoy/README.md

 A buoyancy simulation environment built with [Bevy](https://bevyengine.org/) in Rust.

+## Structure

+The repository is structured as follows:

+- `crates/buoy-runtime`: Runtime code.
+This is what dispatches the simulation loop, sets up the physics, UI, renderer.
+- `crates/buoy-physics`: Physics simulation code.
+- `crates/buoy-ui`: UI code.

 ## License

 Except where noted (below and/or in individual files), all code in this